gobbolab/room-weather/README.md

 rw->Values.Htu31d.Humidity
 ```

-More information about utilizing and accessing sensor values can be found below.
+More information about utilizing and accessing sensor values can be found in the [Sensor Utilization Section](#Sensor Utilization)

 ## Prometheus Export